 The purpose of this day is to:

-- Mobilise people to action & encourage fundraising for the individual organisation in their country
+- Mobilise people to action, and to encourage fundraising for the Angelman Organisation/s in your own country

-- Promote research and educational resources in the organisation’s own country
+- Promote research and educational resources in the organisation’s country/internationally

 - Remember those people with Angelman Syndrome who are no longer with us

-Please join us all around the world as we unite to commemorate this special day, each year.
+Families and organisations all around the world are invited to join us as we unite to commemorate this special day, each year.
+For ideas on how you can get involved and help raise awareness and/or funds, see here.

 WHAT IS ANGELMAN SYNDROME?

-The condition is named Angelman Syndrome, after Dr Harry Angelman.
-In 1965, he was the first person to make an observational diagnosis of 3 children who displayed very similar characteristics.
+The condition is named after Dr Harry Angelman who was the first person to make an observational diagnosis of 3 children who displayed very similar characteristics.
+His medical paper was published in 1965.
 More on Dr Harry Angelman, HERE.

 Find us on FACEBOOK: